Joiry/HSL_Carp/Part_02a.md

 Here the three positions that relate to the file owner are `rw-`.
-The `r` means that you have permission to read the file, the `w` indicates that you have permission to write to (i.e. make changes to) the file, and the third position is a `-`, indicating that you don't have permission to carry out the ability encoded by that space (this is the space where `x` or executable ability is stored, we'll talk more about this in [a later lesson](http://www.datacarpentry.org/shell-genomics/05-writing-scripts/)).
+The `r` means that you have permission to read the file, the `w` indicates that you have permission to write to (i.e. make changes to) the file, and the third position is a `-`, indicating that you don't have permission to carry out the ability encoded by that space (this is the space where `x` or executable ability is stored).

 Our goal for now is to change permissions on this file so that you no longer have `w` or write permissions.
 We can do this using the `chmod` (change mode) command and subtracting (`-`) the write permission `-w`.